alex-ahl/iptv-handler/README.md

 # IPTV Handler

-Filter out M3U entires from existing playlist and then generate and proxify a new M3U playlist.
+Filter out M3U entires from existing playlist and then generate a new M3U playlist.

 ## Stack